tyoeer/Chaoshead/docs/allocator.md

 area = allocator:allocateArea(width, height)
 ```
 - width, height: the size fo the area to allocate
-- area: an allocator limited to the spcified area
+- area: an allocator limited to the specified area

-An objectMask is required for to prevent an area getting used for mutliple things simultaneously.
+An objectMask is required for to prevent an area getting used for multiple things simultaneously.
 There're no guarantees about the order in which areas are allocated, relating to objects and each other.

 ## Misc